 To Milan and Rome with Amma (2007)

 ‘PIZZA NATURALE’.

-The waitress greeted us “Ciao” with a toothy-smile and showed us a table just by the side of the road not too far from the tram tracks.
-It was the right sort of a place for Anirudh to pull out my camera and click with wild abandon at the passing pigeons, car tyres, tram mechanisms, and even a pretty girl beside our table.
+The waitress greeted us with “Ciao” and a toothy smile and showed us a table just by the side of the road, not too far from the tram tracks.
+It was the right sort of place for Anirudh to pull out my camera and click with wild abandon at the passing pigeons, car tires, tram mechanisms, and even a pretty girl beside our table.

 Screen Shot 2017-04-17 at 9.49.25 PM.png

-Just to show us that he is adept at conventional photography too (not unlike Picasso who ignore his great skills at realism to paint abstract cubism), he took a picture of me and Vani .
+Just to show us that he is adept at conventional photography too (not unlike Picasso, who ignored his great skills at realism to paint abstract cubism), he took a picture of Vani and me.

 Screen Shot 2017-04-17 at 9.49.32 PM